dymmond/esmerald/docs/en/docs/application/settings.md

 What just happened?

-1. Created an `AppSettings` inherited from the `EsmeraldAPISettings` with common cross environment properties.
+1. Created an `AppSettings` inherited from the `EsmeraldSettings` with common cross environment properties.
 2. Created one settings file per environment and inherited from the base `AppSettings`.
 3. Imported specific database settings per environment and added the events `on_startup` and `on_shutdown` specific to each.